 Resilient and durable, ROCK GLUE is a highly effective solution for erosion control and slope protection.
 ROCK GLUE is an open-pored revetment solution that maintains structural integrity and can be used in a variety of applications including drainage channels, culverts, shorelines, rivers, railroad beds, and other embankments.

-ROCK GLUE offers significant design flexibility for integration into natural landscapes.
+ROCK GLUE offers significant design flexibilty for integration into natural landscapes.
 The monolithic, porous structure easily conforms into various shapes and promotes natural re-vegetation.